braze-inc/braze-docs/_docs/_hidden/private_betas/shopify.md

 	- Braze failed to process the request
 	- Your Shopify access token is invalid
 	- The Braze Shopify app was deleted from your Shopify admin page
-- If this happens, you should be able to select __Retry Setup__ and start the installation process again.<br>
+- If this happens, you will be able to select __Retry Setup__ and start the installation process again.<br>
 ![Shopify][25]{: style="max-width:60%;"}

 #### How do I uninstall the Braze application from my Shopify store?